Very long-chain acyl-coenzyme A dehydrogenase deficiency: Treatment

 Treatment and management of VLCAD deficiency involve dietary restrictions as well as implementation of proper hydration to avoid further complications.
 Hospitalization due to VLCAD deficiency can be treated with intravenous (IV) glucose for hydration and alkalization of urine and prevention of renal malfunction or failure.
 Avoidance of fasting periods, high-fat diets, and dehydration is recommended for those who are affected.
 A diet consisting of low-fat intake and supplemental calories is common for management of VLCAD deficiency.
 If a metabolic crisis is not treated, a child with VLCAD can develop: breathing problems, seizures, coma, sometimes leading to death.

 Prognosis

 Medical screening can confirm occurrences of VLCAD most often in neonatal and infancy stages.
 Approximately half of all patients show signs of VLCAD deficiency during the neonatal period, one-fourth present later in the first year of infancy, and the final quarter is split between manifestations in childhood and adulthood.
 Comorbidity of cardiomyopathy, arrhythmias and rhabdomyolysis are extremely common in patients under 1 year old which can lead to complications later in life.
 Loss of awareness or seizure can occur from hypoketotic hypoglycemia, which is often fatal if not caught in screening.
 However, prompt treatment shows high promise for improvement.
-Late-onset myopathic sufferers may only experience muscle-related, vague, sporadic symptoms, and may never be diagnosed.
+People who develop late-onset myopathic may only experience muscle-related, vague, sporadic symptoms, and may never be diagnosed.
 There is an extremely high genotype-phenotype correlation in a presentation.
 Mitigation of VLCAD symptoms can be achieved through dietary management.